ExpediaGroup/github-helpers/README.md

   github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

 The `helper` and `github_token` inputs are required for all helpers.
-Additional inputs vary by helper.
+Additi onal inputs vary by helper.
 Each helper file in `src/helpers` contains an interface that defines which additional inputs are required or optional.
 If a required input is ommitted, the helper will throw a descriptive error.

 ### Example
 Input interface in `src/helpers/set-commit-status.ts`: